arcanis/clipanion/README.md

-global add [pkg-name]         ; "global add" will be the command name, "pkg-name" will be an optional argument global add [... args]         ; will accept any number of arguments, potentially zero global add <first> [... rest] ; will require at least one argument, potentially more install [-v]                  ; the "v" option will be true, false, or undefined install [-vvv]                ; the "v" option will become a counter, from 0 to 3 included install [-v,--verbose]        ; the "verbose" option will be true (--verbose), false (--no-verbose), or undefined execute [--output TARGET...]  ; the "output" option will be an array of strings (empty if the option is never set) download [-u,--url URL]       ; the "url" option will expect a parameter, or will be "null" if --no-url is used download [--with-ssl]         ; the "ssl" option will be true (--with-ssl), false (--without-ssl), or undefined
+global add [pkg-name]         ; "global add" will be the command name, "pkg-name" will be an optional argument global add [... args]         ; will accept any number of arguments, potentially zero global add <first> [... rest] ; will require at least one argument, potentially more install [-v]                  ; the "v" option will be true or false install [-vvv]                ; the "v" option will become a counter, from 0 to 3 included install [-v,--verbose]        ; the "verbose" option will be true (--verbose), or false (--no-verbose), or unspecified install [--frozen-lockfile?]  ; the "frozenLockfile" option will be true (--frozen-lockfile), false (--no-frozen-lockfile), or null execute [--output TARGET...]  ; the "output" option will be an array of strings (empty if the option is never set) download [-u,--url URL]       ; the "url" option will expect a parameter, or will be "null" if --no-url is used download [--with-ssl]         ; the "ssl" option will be true (--with-ssl), false (--without-ssl), or undefined